Getting Lost in Academia

 ****Standing on the picket-line in March 2020 waiting for the decision to be made about moving our classes online I went home to be with Margaret in Providence anyway.
 It felt so sneaky getting on the bus to the airport, without guidance from the university.
 I took photos on my way out the door, not knowing when I would be back, wanting to remember the calm and quiet of making the decision to go anyway, put myself first.

 *****The only staff accommodation available was a two bedroom where I lived alone.
-My partner stayed back in Providence for a year to sort out moving your whole lives and to care for our three cats.
+My partner stayed back in Providence for a year to sort out moving our whole lives and to care for our three cats.

 ******More words here mean less words there.
 And the here of where words go in academia includes but is not limited to the following: marking, emails, grants, articles, article revisions, articles rejected, book proposals, writing blogs, tweeting across multiple Twitter accounts, module moderation, WhatsApp conversations about projects, letters in applications for progression, letters of recommendation, updating my Pure account, writing my module guide, updating my module guide, writing my PGCHET assignments (9000 words in all!), web content, making my Canvas pages, reviewing articles, writing policy briefs.
-This frustrating calculation of watching where you words go as an academic is something I was able to talk to my friend Roxani Krystalli about recently, and for that I am grateful.
+This frustrating calculation of watching where your words go as an academic is something I was able to talk to my friend Roxani Krystalli about recently, and for that I am grateful.